ThijsRijkersCoolblue/lamp/README.md

 ## How It Works

 Lamp spawns a shell process attached to a pseudo-terminal (PTY).
 Raw output from the PTY is parsed byte-by-byte in `ansi.ProcessOutput`, which interprets escape sequences and writes characters into a `tcell.SimulationScreen`, an in-memory cell buffer.
-A Fyne `canvas.Raster` reads that buffer at 30fps and renders the entire terminal as a single image using Menlo (macOS) or DejaVu Sans Mono (Linux) at 2× resolution for sharp retina output.
 Keyboard events from Fyne are mapped to tcell key events and forwarded back to the PTY as raw bytes.

 ## Requirements